micc83/WpDevTool/WpDevTool/readme.txt

 == To Do ==

 * Add Debug Bar
+* Add quick links to credits
-* Check permission to delete log file
+* Add default options to wpdevtool_activation

 == To Be ==